lgreco/InventingTheFuture/README.md

 (The development of the space program)

-* [**Sir Clive and the Homebrew Computer Club**](./topics/sir_clive_and_the_hcc.md) (The dawn of micro and personal computers in Cambridge UL and Menlo Park, CA)
+* [**Sir Clive and the Homebrew Computer Club**](./topics/sir_clive_and_the_hcc.md) (The dawn of micro and personal computers in Cambridge UK and Menlo Park, CA)

 * [**Superhet**](./topics/superhet.md)
 (the invention of an affordable radio receiver and the democratization of telecommunications -- will include ham radio demo)